berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ## Introduction

 My friends and I like to solve CTFs on our own, then teach each other how we solved it.
-This way we get experience both teaching and learning, and you always understand material you need to explain to someone else better than if you kept it to yourself.
+This way, we get experience both teaching and learning, and you always understand material you need to explain to someone else better than if you kept it to yourself.

 Zico's author rates the box as "intermediate," but I'd call it "beginner plus."